stridecolossus/jove-blog/blog/part-1-intro/code-generation.md

 * Unlike enumerations and structures which conform to a (relatively) simple set of 'rules', many of the Vulkan API methods have unique and complex behaviour.

 * We also anticipate that there will be a degree of experimentation to determine the best JNA mapping approach for each API method.
-Preferably this would be tackled as those methods are iteratively introduced to JOVE, rather than attempting to understand and implement the entire API up-front.
+Preferably this would be tackled as those methods are iteratively introduced to JOVE, rather than attempting to understand and implement the entire API up-front or switched back-and-forth between projects.

 * Ideally related API methods will be grouped to break up the overall Vulkan API and to co-locate methods with the associated domain objects.
 Obviously the C-based header has no notion of packaging (although the methods are grouped logically) so this would have to a manual process anyway.